mymonero/mymonero-mobile/README.md

 4. Under "Remote Target", you should see a WebView titled "WebView in com.mymonero.android"
 5. Click "inspect" to open the WebView in DevTools

+### iOS

+Coming soon

 ## Building for Production

 1. Follow the steps under `Download and Build`.
-2. Use Android Studio to build the .APK file
+2. Use Android Studio or/and Xcode to build the project executables

 ## Contributing